yjang43/yjang43.github.io/_posts/2021-03-22-weight-tying-lm.md

 ### Caveat
 Be aware though that weight tying does not apply to word2vec.
-Authors states decoupling of input and output embeddings is required to see a positive impact of weight tying.
+Authors states decoupling of input and output embeddings is required to see the positive impact of weight tying.
-Unlike word2vec, deep neural networks achieve this state, and generally weight tying on input and output embedding is a good rule of thumb.
+Unlike word2vec, deep neural networks achieve this state, and generally weight tying of an input and an output embeddings is a good rule of thumb.